Siddharth-Shrivastava7/Currency-Denomination/README.md

 # Currency-Denomination

-Detecting 10 Indian Currencies for the aid of Visually impaired people
+Trained last 2 layers of MobileNet Architecture for Detecting 10 Indian Currencies.

+Currencies detected: New 10, New 50, New 100, Old 10, Old 50, Old 100, 20, 200, 2000, 500